ljamen/templates/README.md

 until finished
 ```

-End with an example of getting some data out of the system or using it for a little demo
+End with an example of getting some data out of the system or using it for a little demo (Again this should probably be in a separte file.)

 ## Test

+Optional
 Explain how to run the automated tests for this system.
 link to separate testing file if complicated